 Many B2B wholesalers encountered a special situation during the first lockdown: the products and consumers were there, but the pandemic had disrupted or paralyzed the main sales channels.
 The innovative vanguard responded by opening D2C sales channels, making products from wholesalers and brand manufacturers directly available to consumers.

-The corona pandemic exposes some D2C trends that will play an even more prominent role in 2021:
+The corona pandemic exposes some D2C trends that will play an even more prominent role: